antics/sandy/README.md

 sandy - simple ncurses text editor
 ==================================
 sandy is a simple ncurses text editor.
+Read more at http://tools.suckless.org/sandy.

 Modyfications by antics
 -----------------------
-* tabstop = 3
 * HIGHLIGHT_CURRENT = 0
+* Copied C highlighting as template for Javascript

 Requirements
 ------------